AIRLab-POLIMI/agri-gs-slam/README.md

 ![](img/cover.png)

 > [!WARNING]
 > The manuscript is currently under submission and revision.
-The source code will be released once the manuscript is accepted for publication.
+The source code will be released once the manuscript is accepted for publication, and the dataset release will follow the publication.

 > [!CAUTION]
 > Temporary Citation (Preprint) - ArXiv: TODO